openedx/open-edx-proposals/oeps/oep-0019-developer-documentation.rst

-We should distinguish between documentation that is strictly internal to edX operations and documentation that is helpful for any Open edX platform develoers.
+We should distinguish between documentation that is strictly internal to edX operations and documentation that is helpful for any Open edX platform developers.
 Documentation for the Open edX platform should be maintained in the relevant Git repository, in RST format.

 ==========================================